nschaefe/Pathfinder/README.md

 TODO

 ## Troubleshooting
 * The execution is significantly slowed down by the tracking framework.
 Especially when the program is started and all classes are instrumented.
+The request bounded tracking strategy effectivly reduces the performance impact of the tool, so do not try to track ITCs starting from a main method as the first approach.
-As long as this does not lead to exceeding of timeouts and so changes the behavior of the program this is not a problem.
+As long as the slowdown does not lead to exceeding of timeouts and so changes the behavior of the program this is not a problem.
 If timeouts appear, try to extend the program timeouts.\
 To speed up the instrumentation time the class filtering can be extended.
 Adjust the EXCLUDED list in ./tracker/src/main/java/boundarydetection/tracker/AccessTracker.java\
 To speed up tracking you can try out the minimal tracking mode.
 Set minimalTracking to true in ./tracker/src/main/java/boundarydetection/tracker/AccessTracker.java.
 Be aware that some ITCs might be missed, though.